JacobisEpic/blob/README.md

-# StockShouts
+# blob

-A minimalist social media web app for sharing stock market takes.
-Built with Next.js, TypeScript, Tailwind CSS, and Supabase.
+A minimalist social media web app

 ## Features

-- User authentication (email/password)
-- Post "shouts" about stocks
-- Upvote system
-- Automatic stock ticker highlighting
-- Mobile-friendly design
+- to be decided

 ## Tech Stack